ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

    extra/feature request status.
 Therefore, it can only use the baseline features to communicate with a peer, which means it will send REQ packets (section 3.1) to the peer to initialize a communication.
-2. Upon receiving the 1st REQ packet from a peer, an endpoint will send back a handshake packet, which contains the endpoint's capability information.
+2. Upon receiving the 1st packet from a peer, an endpoint must send back a handshake packet, which contains the endpoint's capability information.
 3. Upon receiving the handshake packet, an endpoint will know the peer's extra feature/request status.